Georgia College & State University Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Georgia College, approximately 45% of students took out student loans averaging $6,865 a year.
-That adds up to $27,460 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Georgia College, approximately 44% of students took out student loans averaging $6,583 a year.
+That adds up to $26,332 over four years for those students.

-How Much Money Do Georgia College Graduates Make?students who graduate with a bachelor's degree from Georgia College make about $40,500 a year during their first few years of employment after graduation.
-This is right on par with the average college graduate's salary of $40,800 per year.
+How Much Money Do Georgia College Graduates Make?students who graduate from Georgia College with a bachelor's degree go on to jobs where they make an average salary of $40,500 in their early years.
+This is right on par with the average college graduate's salary of $39,802 per year.
 Also, graduates in your major field may make more.

 Location of Georgia College & State University